 The two main types are virgin coconut oil and refined coconut oil.
 Virgin coconut oil is made from fresh coconuts, and it may be richer in

 Refined coconut oil may go through more processing steps, including machine pressing to obtain the oil.
 Some producers may use chemical solvents, deodorizing, and bleaching.

 The type of coconut oil also depends on the extraction technique.
 When producers obtain the oil without using heat, they refer to it as cold-pressed coconut oil.
 This type may be richer in nutrients.

 If the extraction process uses steam or heat to press the oil out of fresh coconut meat, this results in expeller-pressed coconut oil.

 Generally, the least processed types of coconut oil, such as cold-pressed virgin coconut oil, are the more healthful options.

 To help coconut oil stay solid in warm temperature, manufacturers may hydrogenate it, which means treating it with hydrogen.
 The resulting product is rich in artificial trans fats.
-The American Heart Association (AHA) say that eating them increases the risk of heart disease and stroke.
-However, this warning does not seem to apply to putting coconut oil on the skin.
+The

 A person can use any type of coconut oil on the skin.